Coming to Barcelona? Get a copy of Eat Guides: Barcelona to dine like a local in the city. $4.99

 l.
 Wear backpacks in front of you.
 Robbers slice through them/open zippers.
 No, safety pinning your zipper pulls doesn’t work.

-2. Men, carry wallets, cameras in your front pants pockets.
+2. Men: carry wallets, cameras in your front pants pockets.
 A rubber band around your wallet is added security as it is very difficult to get it out of your pocket.

 3. Keep valuables in a hidden, and I mean hidden, money belt, or cash in your shoes or bra.
-Only take the money you need for an outing.

 4. When walking at night, stay on the main busy streets.
 Take a taxi when needed.